If you would like to receive reminders of round-table events,

 4) Ask each participant to identify one take-away from the conversation

-Mission and assumptions: Servant-Leader Milwaukee is a learning community for persons who are interested in learning more about Servant Leadership and connecting with others who are committed to walking the walk of the Servant-Leader.
+Mission and assumptions: Wisconsin Servant-Leadership is a learning community for persons who are interested in learning more about Servant Leadership and connecting with others who are committed to walking the walk of the Servant-Leader.
 It is intended to be a resource to those who are committed to applying the leadership philosophy developed by Robert K. Greenleaf and commonly known as Servant Leadership.

 For more details concerning Operating Agreements, Notes on Facilitation, and starting your own roundtable, see our Resources page.